theos/theos-wiki/docs/Help.md

 * On Stack Overflow and Reddit, you can paste your code directly into the body, and then select it and click “Code” on the toolbar to ensure it is correctly formatted.
 * On GitHub and Discord, you can wrap your code in three backticks (<code>\`\`\` … \`\`\`</code>) to ensure it is correctly formatted.
-* On IRC, be aware that pasting more than a few lines at once will cause the server to kick (disconnect) you as it is considered flooding.

 ## make troubleshoot
 You can run `make troubleshoot` from within a project directory to upload some diagnostic information to [Ghostbin](https://ghostbin.co/), and copy the link to your clipboard.
 If `ghost` is not installed, you can do so by executing the following: